prabhavk/EMaxim/README.md

 The main functions made available are

 1. Expectation-Maximization (EM) for the Barry-Hartigan model (GMM) using a fixed topology.
-Methodology is described in the following preprint.
+Methodology is described in the preprint.

 Prabhav Kalaghatgi.
 Phylogeny inference under the general Markov model using MST-backbone.
 _bioRxiv_ 2020.06.30.180315.
 https://doi.org/10.1101/2020.06.30.180315

 2. Given a GMM defined on a topology rooted at some node, start EM at alternate internal nodes of topology using reparameterized GMM.
-Methodology is described in the following paper
+Methodology is described in the paper

 Steel MA, Székely LA, Hendy MD.
 Reconstructing trees when sequence sites evolve at variable rates.
 _Journal of Computational Biology_ 1994 Summer;1(2):153-63.